Finite element methods respecting the discrete maximum principle for convection-diffusion equations: A numerical illustration

 Figure~\ref{fig:num_results_1em5} presents the differences of the reference value and the values computed with the different methods for all quantities of interest.
 It can be seen that all nonlinear methods are much more accurate than the used linear method.
 The accuracy that is reached for the linear upwind method with about $1\,000\,000$ degrees of freedom is usually achieved with the nonlinear methods already for about $4\,000$ or $16\,000$ degrees of freedom.
 One can also observe that there are some differences in the accuracy of the results computed with the different nonlinear discretizations, in particular on coarser grids.
 However, a comprehensive comparison of the different nonlinear methods, e.g., at other examples or with respect to the computational costs for solving the nonlinear problem, is outside the scope of this review.
 Some numerical comparisons of algebraically stabilized schemes can be found already in \cite{BJKR18,JJ19}.

 In summary, the main messages that should be conveyed with this numerical study are that many nonlinear discretizations which satisfy the DMP are much more accurate than linear discretizations with this property and that linear discretizations require prohibitively fine grids for computing accurate results if the solution possesses layers.
+This message is also supported by the recent paper \cite{JKP22} that contains results of comprehensive numerical studies not only for the methods considered in this section but also for the edge-averaged method from Section~\ref{sec:xu-zikatanov_fem}, the MUAS method~\cite{JK21} (see also Section~\ref{Sec:cd_nonlinear_methods_afc}), and the monolithic convex limiting approach~\cite{Kuz20}.